ovnisoftware/Coding-Puzzles-and-Solutions-in-C-Sharp/README.md

 23. Reverse words in a string
  - Reverse_Words.cs

+24. Write a function to determine the maximum of a stack
+ - Stack_Max.cs

 Please let me know if you find any errors or if you know of more efficient solutions.